 The Oriental Institute of the University of Chicago is an interdisciplinary research center whose goal is to integrate archaeological, textual, and art historical data to understand the development and functioning of the ancient civilizations of the Near East from the earliest Holocene through the Medieval period.
 With more than 350,000 objects, excavated primarily by OI archaeologists, the OI Museum collections are some of the most important resources for research in the world.
 The OI wishes to provide researchers with financial support to carry out discrete research projects that incorporate the study of artifacts and related archival documents within our museum collections.

-Collections Research Grant Applications for 2016-2017
+Collections Research Grant 2019–2020

 Requirements: Candidates must hold at least a Bachelor’s Degree in a field of study.
 Applications are open to students enrolled in a relevant Master’s Degree or Ph.D Program (i.e. graduate student level), as well as to established professional researchers with a University affiliation, researchers within museums, and independent researchers.

-- A curriculum vitae (2 pages maximum).
+- Curriculum vitae (2 pages maximum).

 - Contact details for two referees.